zeelsheladiya/OurDB-Database/docs/README.md

 <br/>

 # 1. Overview Of The Project
-This is documentation to [Oikos-db](https://github.com/zeelsheladiya/OurDB-Database) which is created and licensed by [Zeel Sheladiya](https://github.com/zeelsheladiya), [Mihir Surati](https://github.com/mihirsurati), [Parth Dabheliya](https://github.com/Parth-Dab), Pranav patel and contributors.
+This is documentation to [Oikos-db](https://github.com/zeelsheladiya/OurDB-Database) which is created and licensed by [Zeel Sheladiya](https://github.com/zeelsheladiya), [Mihir Surati](https://github.com/mihirsurati), [Parth Dabheliya](https://github.com/Parth-Dab), Pranav Patel and contributors.

 ## 1.1 Scope Of The Project
 Database Management systems are widely used by companies and organizations to maintain and manage their knowledge and information resources.
 After completing a database management course, students might work in any number of industries including: